decretist/Dissertation/Chapter3/chapter3.md

 "the book, and not the teaching of pupils, was the offering Gratian's monastic life brought to the Church". [@southern_scholastic_1995, 286-287, 304].
-Southern also asserts that no one claims to have been Gratian's student --- "none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him."
+Southern also asserts that no one claims to have been Gratian's student---"none of the earliest users of his work claims to have been taught by him". "although other scholars made some very early alterations and additions to the text of the *Decretum*, none of them claimed to have been taught by him."